 You may have heard of employers being harassed by loan sharks because their domestic helpers used the residence address for taking out loans and are not able to repay the debts.
 But why are many domestic helpers in debt and how can you prevent your helper from getting into debts?

 Why do domestic helpers borrow money?

 Because of recruitment debts charged by unethical employment agencies

 Legally, placement fees employment agencies in Hong Kong charged to domestic helpers can only be as much as 10% of their first month’s salary.

-In reality, there are employment agencies charging illegal placement fees and thus domestic helpers end up sending their first few months’ paychecks to those agencies, up to HK$24,000!
-And might even have to take loans from loan sharks.
+In reality, there are employment agencies charging illegal placement fees and thus domestic helpers end up sending their first few months’ paychecks to those agencies, as much as HK$24,000!
+And they might even have to take loans from loan sharks.
 Some of these employment agencies also confiscate the workers’ passports as a measure to stop them from returning to their home countries and ensure they will repay the loans.